Skip to main content

 You can also specify interfaces, IP addresses, and MAC addresses to be ignored during discovery.

-Microsoft SQL Server (MSSQL) server discovery is supported on discovery targets running Microsoft Windows, although it requires a separate set of credentials to authenticate to the database instance itself.
-Ensure the discovery credentials have appropriate permissions to view the databases you are interested in discovering.
+MSSQL server discovery requires a separate set of credentials to authenticate to the database instance.
+Ensure the discovery credentials have appropriate permissions to view the databases you want to discover.

-Device42 supports autodiscovery on Windows and *nix platforms for the following MSSQL versions:
+Device42 supports discovery on Windows and *nix platforms for the following MSSQL versions:

 • MSSQL 2005